MiaLearnsToCode/connect-four/README.md

 ## Getting Started

 Use the clone button to download the game source code.
 Open the index.html file in your browser and the game should start, if not check console for any issues.
-The images used in this game are stored in the images folder and are all png file.
+The images used in this game are stored in the images folder and are all png files.

 ## Game Architecture